algorandfoundation/algorand-typescript-testing/docs/tg-concepts.md

 1. **Native**: Fully matches AVM computation in Python.
 For example, `op.sha256` and other cryptographic operations behave identically in AVM and unit tests.
 This implies that the majority of opcodes that are 'pure' functions in AVM also have a native TypeScript implementation provided by this package.
 These abstractions and opcodes can be used within and outside of the testing context.

-2. **Emulated**: Uses `TestExecutionContext` to mimic AVM behavior.
-For example, `Box.put` on an `Box` within a test context stores data in the test manager, not the real Algorand network, but provides the same interface.
+2. **Emulated**: Uses `TestExecutionContext` to mimic AVM behaviour.
+For example, `Box.put` on a `Box` within a test context stores data in the test manager, not the real Algorand network, but provides the same interface.

 3. **Mockable**: Not implemented, but can be mocked or patched.
-For example, `op.onlineStake` can be mocked to return specific values or behaviors; otherwise, it raises a `NotImplementedError`.
+For example, `op.onlineStake` can be mocked to return specific values or behaviours; otherwise, it raises a `NotImplementedError`.
 This category covers cases where native or emulated implementation in a unit test context is impractical or overly complex.

 For a full list of all public `algorand-typescript` types and their corresponding implementation category, refer to the [Coverage](./coverage.md) section.